Does Parenting Get Easier or Harder as Kids Get Older?

-If you’re a newbie parent, you are probably going to call your mother, sister or other mom-friends after a few months, maybe years “Does parenting get harder or easier as the kids get older?”
-Chances are, they will probably laugh and say “Oh dear!
-It doesn’t get either.”
-So, is parenting easier or harder as your kid gets older?
-Well, sadly there is no definite answer to it.
-However, you can scroll through the different stages of your kid, and see for yourself which stage allows you more sleep-time and which stage needs you to buckle-up!
+If you’re a new parent, you are probably going to call your mother, sister, or other mom-friends after a few months, maybe years.
+“Does parenting get harder or easier as the kids get older?”
+Chances are, they will probably laugh and say, “Oh dear!
+It doesn’t get either. ” So, is parenting easier or harder as your kid gets older?
+Well, sadly, there is no definite answer to it.
+However, you can scroll through the different stages of your kid’s life using this parenting guide, and see for yourself which stage allows you more sleep-time and which stage needs you to buckle-up!

-When narrowed down, children’s developmental stages can be categorised into three main alleys :
+Sometimes, all you need is a helpful parenting guide.
+When narrowed down, children’s developmental stages can be categorized into three main alleys :